RadiusNetworks/proximitykit-documentation/docs/index.md

 # Proximity Kit Documentation

 Designed to help developers build location aware apps.
-By providing a rich SDK built on top of the latest Geofence and iBeacon technology, Proximity Kit gives you the events you need to keep your app relevant and useful to your users.
+By providing a rich SDK built on top of the latest Geofence and Beacon technology, Proximity Kit gives you the events you need to keep your app relevant and useful to your users.

 ## The Lifecycle of a Proximity Kit